Measuring deviations from spherical symmetry: A measure of deviation and its estimation

 Let $Y_1, \ldots, Y_n$ denote independent identically distributed $p$-dimensional random variables and define $U_i =\|Y_i \|$; $V_i = Y_i / \| Y_i\| $ ($i=1,\ldots , n)$.
 By Proposition \ref{mindist} the problem of estimating the minimum distance ${\cal M}^2$ boils down to the estimation of the integrated squared densities of the random variables $(U_i,V_i)$ and $U_i$.
 The latter can be estimated by standard methods \citep[see, for example][among many others]{hall1987estimation,bickel1988estimating} and we use

-as estimate for the integrated squared density of $U$, where $h$ denotes a bandwidth.
+as estimate for the integrated squared density of $U$, where $h$ denotes a bandwidth, $K$ is a symmetric kernel function supported on $(-1,1)$ with integral $1$, for example the Epanechnikov kernel.
 The estimation of the first integral in \eqref{eq:optdist} is more intricate as it corresponds to the (squared) $L^2$-norm of a density on $\mathbb{R}^+ \times \mathbb{S}^{p-1}$.
 For this purpose, we use classical results from density estimation on the sphere, such as \cite{HallWatsonCabrera1987}, and consider a rapidly varying function $L: \mathbb{R}^p \to \mathbb{R}$, which satisfies (i) $L$ is nonnegative and nondecreasing, (ii) for each $0 < r < 1$,

 The estimator of the first integral in Proposition \ref{mindist} is then defined by